Does PRINCE2® help your career?

 Lisa: Principal Advisor.
 I was an investment advisor and family office advisor to wealthy individuals and families.

-Knowledge Train: Had you searched for and applied for project management jobs?
+Did you apply for project management jobs?
 If so, what was the outcome?

 Lisa: Yes, and although it did not result in a project management role, I have become a Business Support/Operations Manager in a project management company.
 I work within the operational side of the business, so I manage projects which allow the business to grow over time.
 For example, helping to implement a new IT system for client resourcing or managing the fit-out of our building.

-Knowledge Train: How much project management experience did you have prior to taking the course?
+How much project management experience did you have prior to the course?

-Knowledge Train: Did the PRINCE2 course enable you to get a job?
-If so, what was the job and how did the course help you?
+Did the PRINCE2 course enable you to get a job?

 Lisa: Yes.
 Business Support Manager, as described above.
 The course gave me the confidence to sell myself in the interview when they described the sorts of projects I would be managing.
 It also helped me to familiarize myself with the project terms that are used daily amongst my managers and colleagues, of which 95% are project managers themselves.